S-CW/The-Complete-2022-Web-Development-Bootcamp-Tindog/README.md

-# The Complete 2022 Web Development Bootcamp - Tindog Webpage Design
+# Tindog Webpage Design

-This is a completed Website design project from [The Complete 2022 Web Development Bootcamp at Udemy](https://www.udemy.com/course/the-complete-web-development-bootcamp/).
+This is a completed Website design project for Web Development Tindog Webpage

 ## Overview